Sett17/T3_X000_template/README.md

 3. Run the convert.bat or use the task from vscode

-You also need to install pandoc and latex
+You also need to install pandoc and latex(TexLive works great on windows)

 # Useful stuff